Understanding Win32 App Detection Rules in Microsoft Intune

 Fiel detection rule

-Check for file version check:
+Check for the file version check:

 Win32 App Detection Rules | File